ChaoticTrials/Website/docs/wiki/mods/skyblock-builder/packdev/config/spawn.md

 # Spawn
 ## Dimension
-This sets the dimension where you will spawn and the island be generated.
+Specifies the dimension where you will spawn and the island will be generated.

 Allowed values:
 - `overworld`
 - `the_nether`
 - `the_end`

 ## Direction
-This sets the direction in which the user will be looking at.
+Specifies the direction the user will be facing.

 Allowed values:
 - `north`
 - `east`
 - `south`
 - `west`

 ## Height
-This sets the bottom layer of the template.
+Specifies the bottom layer of the template, affecting the exact generation point of the island.

-This affects where exactly the island will be generated.

 Range: 0-255

 ## Radius
-The radius to find a valid spawn if no given spawn point is valid.
+Specifies the radius within which to find a valid spawn point if the original spawn point is invalid.

 Minimum: 0